The image features the words 'Food of Origin' in large, stylized white font on a dark green background.

 food is our first and best medicine

-Our sister brand, Food of Origin continues our mission to elevate everyday wellness and nutrition by returning to the origins of medicine - plants.
+Food of Origin continues our mission to elevate everyday wellness and nutrition by returning to the origins of medicine - plants.

 A range of broth enhancers, teas, seasonings and a selection of external remedies are handcrafted using premium functional herbals and Eastern wisdom.